Performer Biographies

 Lori McKenna's unusual combination of professional and personal life, at least in the context of the modern music industry, has been well-documented.
 Admired and recorded by Faith Hill, Tim McGraw, Carrie Underwood and Alison Krauss (to name just a few), McKenna is a master at chronicling the small, difficult moments between romantic partners as they navigate their relationships.
 “Poignant and profound poetry.
 She has an uncanny ability to paint stories of the human condition in a way that reminds us all that we are not alone.”

-Anaïs Mitchell & Jefferson Hamer
+Anaïs Mitchell with Jefferson Hamer

 Mustard's Retreat